 - Wash your hands after handling or cleaning up after your pet, its feces, toys, treats or food.
 Wash your hands before preparing food, eating or smoking.

-- Many children have been infected by handling pets and then putting their fingers in their mouths before washing their hands.
-Parents, caregivers and teachers should make sure that children wash their hands right after handling animals.
+- Make sure that children wash their hands right after touching animals.
+Many children have been infected by touching pets and then putting their fingers in their mouths before washing their hands.

 - Avoid any direct skin contact with animal feces, vomit, urine or saliva.

-- Dishes and utensils are only for people.
+- Do not share dishes or utensils with your pet.
+Dishes and utensils are only for people.
 Pet food dishes are only for pets.

 - Do not let your pet lick your child’s face or your face.

-- People whose immune systems are weakened should not keep a reptile or parrot-like bird because they often carry serious diseases.
+- People with weakened immune systems should not keep a reptile or parrot-like bird because they often carry serious diseases.

 For more information on hand washing, see HealthLinkBC File #85 Handwashing for Parents and Children.